crohr/pkgr/README.md

 ## Usage

-To package your app, you can either execute `pkgr` locally if your app repository is on the same machine:
+To package your app, execute `pkgr` against your app's repository:

     pkgr package path/to/app/repo

-The resulting .deb package will be in your current working directory.
+The resulting `.deb` or `.rpm` package will be in your current working directory.
+That is, you need to run `pkgr` on the target distribution for which you want to generate a package.

 Full command line options are given below: